akrausesap/kyma-emoji/cf-nodejs/README.md

 0. Create a SAP account on https://www.sap.com/account.html if you do not yet have one.
 If you need additional guidance, please follow this tutorial: https://developers.sap.com/tutorials/hcp-create-trial-account.html
 1. Enable your trial instance on the SAP Business Technology Platform via https://cockpit.hanatrial.ondemand.com/trial/#/home/trial
-2. Once your trial instance is ready, enable Cloud Foundry and create a subaccount if not yet available.
+2. Once your trial instance is ready, enter the subaccount "trial" which should be there already.
+(If it is missing, create a subaccount and enable Cloud Foundry for it.)

 #### Option A: Business Application Studio